 Under the Emergency Services Telecommunications Act 2004, IGEM determines the non-financial performance standards for ESTA’s delivery of services to the emergency services organisations.
 IGEM establishes these standards in consultation with emergency services organisations.

-The Emergency Management Act 2013 requires IGEM to monitor and investigate ESTA’s performance and report any related issues to the Minister for Emergency Services.
+The Emergency Management Act 2013 requires IGEM to monitor and investigate ESTA’s performance and report any related issues to the Minister for Police and Emergency Services.

 Fire services' response time data

 On 30 October 2017, the government announced response time data, held by the Metropolitan Fire Brigade (MFB) and the Country Fire Authority (CFA), will be published every quarter.